Setting the Standard for Yacht Sales Professionals

 SECTION 3.6 Interest in Property.
 The members of this Corporation shall not have any right, title or interest in the real or personal property of this Corporation.

 SECTION 3.7 Binding Arbitration.
-Corporate Members, and brokers affiliated with Corporate Members, agree to submit to binding arbitration in all cases when a request for such arbitration comes from another member.
+Corporate Members, brokers affiliated with Corporate Members, and Individual Members, agree to submit to binding arbitration in all cases when a request for such arbitration comes from another member.
 Providing that all such members involved in a dispute to be arbitrated agree, such arbitration will be undertaken under the direction of a three-person arbitration committee consisting of other members not involved in the dispute, and in a manner consistent with the Corporation's Arbitration Procedures.

 The dispute shall be referred to the American Arbitration Association, for resolution under its standard procedures, if a member involved in a dispute, for which arbitration has been requested by another member, does not agree to submit to the Corporation's Arbitration Procedures.